BachPhu/Obsidian-Notes/Hobbies/your wings my wings.md

 # Game Info
 "a girl chooses to love and be loved instead of being haunted  "

-made by demo, nate, valendar, vera & liliko
+Author: demo, nate, valendar, vera & liliko